atomicwhale/obol-guides/charon_multiple.md

 rm -r .charon/
 ```

-3. Repeat the above step if you want to run more than 2 Charon nodes.
+3. Repeat the above step 2 if you want to run more than 2 Charon nodes.

-After configuration, the folder and file structure will look like this:
+The folder and file structure will look like this:
 ```
 \charon-distributed-validator-node-1
 |-.env